SUSE/alp-test-env/README.md

 and associated libvirt networking infrastructure, on the target Libvirt host, as specified by the configured `settings/*.yml` files.

-### Check if specified Test Env VMs are available
-Run `bin/ansible-playbook ansible/check_alp_vms_running.yml` to check
-that all the ALP VMs are up and contactable.

-NOTE: Currently you may need to run this playbook more than once if the test env have been recently created.

-### Grow root file system to fill available space
-Run `bin/ansible-playbook ansible/grow_root_filesystem.yml` to grow the
-root filesystem to fill available space.

 ## Cleaning up a Test Env

 Run `bin/ansible-playbook ansible/test_env_cleanup.yml` to cleanup any